SonarSource/sonarqube-roslyn-sdk/README.md

 These limitations will be addressed at some point in the future.

+#### Pre-requisities
+The SDK uses the Java compiler and jar packaging tool so you will need to run the SDK exe on a machine with version 7 of the [Java SE development kit](http://www.oracle.com/technetwork/java/javase/overview/index.html).
+The SonarQube site [lists](http://docs.sonarqube.org/display/SONAR/Requirements) the supported Java implementations.
+However, for the plugin to work correctly it should target the correct Java version, currently version 7.
+See [SFSRAP-35](https://jira.sonarsource.com/browse/SFSRAP-35) for more information.
+We'll improve how the SDK handles Java version mismatches, but for now you will need to make sure you target the correct version.

 #### To generate a SonarQube plugin for an analyzer:
 1. Build the SDK
   * Clone the repository
   * Build the solution *PluginGenerator.sln* in the repository root

 2. Run the generator tool
-  * The SDK uses the Java compiler and jar packaging tool, so you will need a machine with a recent version of the [Java SE development kit](http://www.oracle.com/technetwork/java/javase/overview/index.html).
   * Run the generator tool *RoslynSonarQubePluginGenerator.exe* located in *RoslynPluginGenerator\bin\[build flavour]\*, specifying the analyzer NuGet package id e.g. *RoslynSonarQubePluginGenerator /a:Wintellect.Analyzers*